ProfilePic

 • Less interest is paid over the life of the loan

-• Takes into account making more salary over the time the rate rises
+• It takes into account making more salary over the time the rate rises

-• Makes it easier to afford a more expensive home
+• It makes it easier to afford a more expensive home

 • You may be able to write off the buydown on income taxes*